csiu/coursework-stat545/homework/hw02-gapminder-rmd.md

 ##  $ lifeExp  : num  28.8 30.3 32 34 36.1 ...
 ##  $ gdpPercap: num  779 821 853 836 740 ...
 ```
-The number of dimensions in both objects are the same.
+The number of dimensions in both objects are now the same.
 Regardless, the moral of the story -- in my opinion -- is that `read.delim` is far superior to `read.table`.

 ## Smell test the data
 > - Is it a data.frame, a matrix, a vector, a list?